 In addition, there are two single stall restrooms with a toilet and sink on the A level, behind the weight machine areas.
 They offer privacy for using the restroom in the Stephens Fitness Center free weights area, but they do not have a shower or locker space.
 There is also a similar family restroom in the pool area that is large enough to change in and out of clothes.

 All incoming students are randomly assigned to one of our six residential colleges, and the residential college staff make the room assignments.
 Each college has varying room configurations, so the more information you are able to provide the better they are able to place you.
-The default is that residential college staff will assign first-year students to same-gender roommates.
-However, first-year students who want gender-inclusive housing should contact the Housing Office to share what housing needs they have, and Housing will work with Residential College staff to accommodate first-year students.
-If you are not comfortable specifying your gender identity on your housing application, which is totally okay, you can contact Judy Jarvis at the LGBT Center, and she will work with you and the housing and residential college staff with the placement.
+If you have questions or want support in reaching out to your DSL about gender-inclusive housing in your college, you can contact Judy Jarvis at the LGBT Center, and she will work with you and the housing and residential college staff with the placement.

 Undergraduate Students: Students participating in undergraduate room draw (sophomores, juniors and seniors) may select roommate groups of their choosing.
 Students can choose to live in same-gender or mixed-gender housing configurations, and there is no additional stops students need to take if they want to live in mixed-gender housing configurations--you just complete the housing forms you are sent with the names of your planned roommates.
 Note that no student will be assigned to a mixed-gender housing group unless they have elected to do so.

-If you have an urgent or safety need for a private bathroom or single-occupancy bathroom near your room, you must meet Housing deadlines for the pre-draw accommodation process.
-You will be accommodated, but you might not get your first choice room or number of roommates.
+If you have an urgent or safety need for a private bathroom or single-occupancy bathroom near your room, you will be accommodated as long as you meet Housing deadlines for the pre-draw accommodation process.
+More information and the application form can be found here.

 Graduate Students: Graduate students may access gender-inclusive housing by specifying their desire or need on their housing form; almost all graduate housing can be mixed-gender.